Degenerative Disc Disease

 What is degenerative disc disease?

-Degenerative disc disease is not really a disease but a term used to describe the normal changes in your spinal discs as you age.
-Spinal discs are soft, compressible discs that separate the interlocking bones (vertebrae) that make up the spine.
-The discs act as shock absorbers for the spine, allowing it to flex, bend, and twist.
+Degenerative disc disease isn't really a disease.
+It's a term used to describe the normal changes in your spinal discs as you age.
+Spinal discs are small, spongy discs that separate the bones (vertebrae) that make up the spine.
+The discs act as shock absorbers for the spine.
+They let your spine flex, bend, and twist.

-What causes degenerative disc disease?
+What causes it?

 What are the symptoms?